Trevor Goward: Educational initiatives

 In 1991, with the help of many others and the involvement of the University College of the Cariboo (now Thompson Rivers University), Goward established the Wells Gray Education and Research Centre.
-This initiative aligns with Edwards' lifelong commitment to environmental education and research.

 On 5 October 2013, Goward organised "Yorke Edwards' Day in Wells Gray", a tribute to British Columbia's "Father of Interpretation".
 A highlight of the event was the sod-turning ceremony for the Wells Gray TRU Wilderness Centre.
 Goward and his then-partner Helen Knight donated land to Thompson Rivers University for the development of the Wells Gray TRU Wilderness Centre.
 Goward envisions Edgewood becoming a hub for naturalist education and research, reflecting his commitment to sustainable living and the importance of local natural exploration.

 In collaboration with The Land Conservancy of British Columbia, Goward launched the Deertrails Naturalist Programme in May 2019.
 This program is described as "an intergenerational, place-based learning opportunity designed to facilitate the transfer of naturalist knowledge, both scientific and traditional".

 Since 2008, Goward and his partner Curtis Björk have hosted a series of "lichen revival workshops" at their Edgewood Blue property and other venues.
 The events assemble professional lichenologists, students, and amateur enthusiasts for field trips, laboratory sessions, and guest lectures covering lichen taxonomy, ecology, conservation, symbiosis, species identification, and the use of lichens as environmental indicators, all in support of Goward's aim to broaden public engagement with lichenology.